cloudmaven/documentation/pages/aws/aws_hipaa.md

 #### To continue on first steps

+##### CIDR block specification

-CIDR block syntax: The specification **10.0.0.0/16** has two parts: **w.x.y.z** and **/N**. w, x, y and z are integers from 0 to 255. **w.x.y.z** defines a default ip address which is subject to modification as follows: **N** determines an addressable space of size s = 2^(32 - N).
+The CIDR block syntax uses a specification like **10.0.0.0/16**.
+This has two
+components: **w.x.y.z** and **/N**. w, x, y and z are integers from 0 to 255. **w.x.y.z** defines a default ip address which is subject to modification as follows: **N** determines an addressable space of size s = 2^(32 - N).
 For example N = 16 produces s = 2^16 or s = 65536 available addresses.
 These addresses are right-justified in the **w.x.y.z** string.
 An example may help make this clear.
 Suppose N = 24.
-The s = 2^8 = 256 in decimal, i.e 0, 1, 2, ..., 255.
+Then s = 2^8 = 256 and 256 addresses are available:
-These decimal values precisely correspond to the right-most field in **w.x.y.z**, namely the **z** value.
+0, 1, 2, ..., 255.
+These decimal values precisely correspond to the right-most field
+in **w.x.y.z**, specifically the **z** value.
 So this CIDR block defines a set of ip addresses **w.x.y.0**, **w.x.y.1**, **w.x.y.2**, ..., **w.x.y.255**.

 These ip addresses are defined with respect to the VPC.
 They are local ip addresses, in contrast with the global ip addresses that are mapped to the entire internet.
 Communication protocols establish the context.
 Clearly for operations within the VPC the local context is what is in use.

-This is two bytes so y and z are usable to cover.
-Hence 10.0.0.0/16 means "addresses of the form 10.0.y.z".
+In the case of our first example **10.0.0.0/16** two bytes (y and z) are available for the ip address space.
+The addresses will be in the form 10.0.y.z".
 Any subnets we place within the VPC will be limited by this address space.
-We will define two subnets within the VPC each with respective CIDR ranges: Subranges of the VPC CIDR block.
-A subnet with CIDR = 10.0.1.0/24 has 256 addresses of the form 10.0.1.z.
-From each subnet AWS grabs a few ip addresses: .0, .1, .2, .3, .255; so on a /24 only 251 addresses remain; for example 10.0.1.4, 10.0.1.5, 10.0.1.6, ..., 10.0.1.254.
+We will continue by defining two subnets within the VPC each with respective CIDR ranges.
+These will be subranges of the VPC CIDR block.
+The first subnet will have CIDR = 10.0.0.0/24 has 256 where the ip addresses will be of the form 10.0.0.z.
+The second subnet will have CIDR = 10.0.1.0/24 where the ip addresses will be of the form 10.0.1.z.

+From each subnet AWS appropriates a few ip addresses for internal use:
+.0, .1, .2, .3, and .255.
+On a /24 subnet, therefore, only 251 addresses
+remain; for example 10.0.1.4, 10.0.1.5, 10.0.1.6, ..., 10.0.1.254.

-- On AWS create a VPC **V**
+#### Create a VPC **V**

   - Give **V** a PIT name

   - **V** will not use IPv6v.
 This makes matters simpler.

   - **V** will have a CIDR block defining an ip address space
-    - We use 10.0.0.0/16
+    - We use 10.0.0.0/16: The last two fields are available for ip addresses.

-  - **V** automatically has a routing table **RT**
+  - **V** is given a routing table **RT**
-    - After creating **V**: Select Routing Tables, sort by VPC and give **RT** a PIT name
+    - Select Routing Tables, sort by VPC and give **RT** a PIT name
-      - Here: 'hipaa_routingtable'
+      - 'hipaa_routingtable'
       - The routing table is a logical mapping of ip addresses to destinations

-  - **V** automatically has a security group **SG**
+  - **V** is given a security group **SG**
-    - After creating **V**: Select Security Groups, sort by VPC and give **SG** a PIT name
+    - Select Security Groups, sort by VPC and give **SG** a PIT name
-      - Here: 'hipaa_securitygroup'
+      - 'hipaa_securitygroup'
-  - **V** will have both public and private subnets
-    - The private subnet **Si** is where work on PHI proceeds
-      - CIDR block 10.0.1.0/24
-      - **Si** will be firewalled behind a NAT gateway
-    - The public subnet **Su** is for internet access
-      - CIDR block 10.0.0.0/24
-      - **Su** will connect with the internet via an Internet Gateway
-      - **Su** will be home to the Bastion server **B**
-      - **Su** will be home to the NAT Gateway **NG**
-        - **B** and **NG** are on the public subnet but also have private subnet ip addresses
-          - That is: Everthing on the public subnet also has a private ip address in the VPC.
-          - This will obviously chew up the private ip address range capacity
-          - Public names will resolve to private addresses within the VPS at need.

-  - After creating **V** create an associated Flow Log **FL**
+  - Create an associated Flow Log **FL**
-    - As of March 2017 the UI is a little tetchy so be prepared to go around twice
+    - In March 2017 the AWS console UI was a little tetchy so be prepared to go around twice
     - Click the Create Flow Log button
-      - Assuming permissions are not set: Note the Hypertext to set up permissions
+      - Assuming permissions are not set: Click on the Hypertext to **Set up permissions**
-        - This is because we need to define the proper Role
+        - Because: We need to define the proper Role
-        - So click on this hypertext
         - On the Role creation page: Give the Role a PIT name; Create new; Allow
         - You now have an IAM Role for FlowLogs
           - This gives the account the necessary AWS permissions to work with Flow Logs